mjfwalsh/lemmini/README.md

 The Lemmini source code was released under the Apache License 2.0 as are any modifications I make to it.

+At the moment it only works on Mac OSX.
+To compile to a jar just `cd` into the base directory and run `./make.sh`.

-MicroMod and GifEncoder are both released under the 3-Clause BSD License:
+MicroMod and GifEncoder are both released under Three-Clause BSD Licenses:

 GifEncoder Library: Copyright (C)1996,1998 by Jef Poskanzer <jef@mail.acme.com>.
 All rights reserved.